YourAverageMo/auto-silence-cut/README.md

 This will select and highlight all the silent clips in the timeline and from there you can just ripple delete all of them to leave no gaps.

 > [!NOTE]
+> You can also choose to immediately delete all the silence with the option "Automatically delete detected silence".
+>
-> In the new version you can also choose to immediately delete all the silence. **This removes the ability to adjust subclips as shown in step 6!**
+> **This removes the ability to adjust timings as shown in step 6!**

 # Requirements